awsdocs/amazon-workmail-administration-guide/doc_source/add_new_organization.md

 1. For **Master keys**, select either the default AWS managed master key or a customer\-managed master key in AWS Key Management Service\.
 **Note**
-For information about creating a new customer\-managed master key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For information about creating a new customer\-managed master key, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 If you are logged on as an IAM user, make yourself a key administrator on the master key\.
-For more information, see [Enabling and Disabling Keys](https://docs.aws.amazon.com/kms/latest/developerguide/enabling-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Enabling and disabling keys](https://docs.aws.amazon.com/kms/latest/developerguide/enabling-keys.html) in the *AWS Key Management Service Developer Guide*\.

-## Integrating an Amazon WorkDocs or Amazon WorkSpaces Directory<a name="compatible"></a>
+## Integrating an Amazon WorkDocs or Amazon WorkSpaces directory<a name="compatible"></a>

 To use Amazon WorkMail with Amazon WorkDocs or Amazon WorkSpaces, create a compatible directory by using the following steps\.